The French Riviera, known for its paradisiacal beaches and the uniqueness of its natural landscape is one of Europe’s most popular destinations.

 French Riviera Map

 French Riviera Towns

-My holiday in Cote d’Azur started in this charming beach town – Toulon.
+My last year’s voyages in Cote d’Azur started from a charming beach town – Toulon.

 During my stay in Toulon, I discovered there was a group of Mediterranean Islands – Îles d’Hyères located only 1 hour 30 minutes away.

-As I only had one day left in the area I decided to see only one of the three Islands and after much thought and careful consideration, the choice fell on the Porquerolles.
+As I only had one day left in the area I decided to see only one of the three Islands and after much thought and careful consideration, the choice fell on the Porquerolles Island.